-I graduated from E&H with a B.S. in Biology and minor in Chemistry.
-I will complete my Masters in Physician Assistant Studies from the University of Arkansas for Medical Sciences (UAMS) this August and return to Texarkana, Texas where I have accepted a position as a Hospitalist.
-During my time at E&H I found myself traveling to Eastern Europe for Cross-cultural Psychology and to Costa Rica for Tropical Biology.
-These experiences abroad sparked my passion for international travel.
-Between college and grad school, I again had an opportunity to travel internationally when I ventured a second time to Costa Rica for my first mission trip.
-I am partnered with an international ministry based in Texarkana and intend to incorporate my medical training with missions.
+Kellie graduated from E&H with a B.S. in Biology and minor in Chemistry.
+She will complete her Masters in Physician Assistant Studies from the University of Arkansas for Medical Sciences (UAMS) this August and return to Texarkana, Texas where she has accepted a position as a Hospitalist.
+During her time at E&H, she found herself traveling to Eastern Europe for Cross-Cultural Psychology and to Costa Rica for Tropical Biology.
+Those experiences abroad sparked her passion for international travel.
 My compassion for people inspired me to pursue healthcare, where I will be able to facilitate healing for the whole person - spirit, soul, and body.

 Cole recently received his Masters in statistics from North Carolina State University, he is now working as a Coordinator: Trackman with USA Baseball in Durham, NC.
 During his time at Emory & Henry, he majored in economics.
 To him, the most attractive component of economics was the way it forced him to think about opportunity cost and the various cause–and–effect mechanisms that are applicable to everyday life.
 Cole describes the character of the Honors Program as a program that “is built to make you a scholar, particularly in the liberal arts.
 As someone who didn’t end up in a liberal arts discipline, I found that it’s very well balanced out by tailoring your experience to your career goals.”